 A. The Athens Acropolis is open from 8:00 AM to sunset, every day of the week.
 The closing time varies from summer to winter.

 A. Ideally, it’s best to visit during the early hours of the day; the Acropolis tends to get crowded between 11 AM to 2 PM.
 The best time of year to visit the Acropolis is between October to April; try to avoid the summer months as the heat is quite harsh and the Acropolis gets quite crowded.

-The best way is to take the metro to the Acropoli station.
+A. The best way to get to the Acropolis is to take the metro to the Acropoli station.
 From here, you can walk for 10 minutes to the site.